iddryg/PixelDistance/README.md

 PixDistStats3.py takes data from PixDistStats2, normalizes it to total pixels for each animal, does statistical comparisons and makes plots.

-This is an un-polished script written by Ian Dryg and used for data analysis in the Lund Lab (thelundlab.com) in ~Feb2021.
+These are un-polished scripts written by Ian Dryg and used for data analysis in the Lund Lab (thelundlab.com) in ~Feb2021.